mohamadalmogren/pixel_art/README.md

-# Pixel Art Maker Project udacity IPND
+# Pixel Art Maker Project

 this project foucs on *js*
  contine table and chose your colume and row of the table and chose your color